Naples Drug DUI Defense Lawyer

 Driving Under the Influence (DUI) is a common criminal offense in Naples, Florida.
 While many Florida residents associate DUIs with drunk driving, individuals can also be charged with a DUI if they are under the influence of any illegal substances, prescription drugs, or even over-the-counter medications.
 Driving while impaired by drugs can lead to severe penalties, including steep fines and time behind bars.

 If you have been charged with a drug DUI in Naples, Florida, it is in your best interest to have a highly-qualified attorney on your side.
 Attorney Robert H. Hanaford is an experienced drug DUI lawyer who has dedicated his career to protecting the rights of the accused.
-Throughout his 38 years of experience, he has successfully defended his clients in Naples and the surrounding areas.
+Since 1982, attorney Hanaford has successfully defended his clients in Naples and the surrounding areas.
 Attorney Hanaford is dedicated to treating every one of his clients like a friend as he guides them through Florida’s complex justice system.

 Common Prescription Medications in Florida DUI Cases